nodejs/node/doc/api/dns.md

 This allows programs to specify outbound interfaces when used on multi-homed systems.

-If a v4 or v6 address is not specified, it is set to the default, and the operating system will choose a local address automatically.
+If a v4 or v6 address is not specified, it is set to the default and the operating system will choose a local address automatically.

 The resolver will use the v4 local address when making requests to IPv4 DNS